 The x-ray table is hard and cold.
 You may want to ask for a blanket or pillow.
 You will feel a sharp poke when the intravenous catheter is inserted.
 As the dye is injected, you may experience a burning sensation.

 There may be tenderness and bruising at the site of the injection after the test.

 This test is used to identify and locate blood clots in the veins of the legs.

 Free flow of the blood through the vein is normal.

-Abnormal results may be due to a blockage caused by blood clots, tumors, or inflammation.
+Abnormal results may be due to a blockage.
+The blockage can be caused by:

 Ultrasound is used more often than this test because it has fewer risks and side effects.
 MRI and CT scans may also be used to look at the veins in the leg.

 Reviewed By: Deepak Sudheendra, MD, RPVI, Assistant Professor of Interventional Radiology & Surgery at the University of Pennsylvania Perelman School of Medicine, with an expertise in Vascular Interventional Radiology & Surgical Critical Care, Philadelphia, PA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.